cadia-lvl/NER/README.md

 It is also helpful to provide commands which assist user installing the program or even providing an `install.sh` script which does it for the user. -->

 # Running
-The script run_combined_system.sh shows the output of the three models and CombiTagger.
-It takes a .tsv file on the CoNLL format as an argument.
+The evaluation script run_combined_system.sh shows the evaluation of the output of the three models and CombiTagger.
+It takes a .tsv file on the CoNLL format (with gold labels) as an argument.

 <!--  ## API reference (Optional)
 If lengthy, this should be a separate document placed as HTML into the `docs/` folder.
 For more inforation see `documentation` -->